Frank Gardner (racing driver): Career

+When the Porsche 917 had is debut at the 1969 1000km Spa, like Le Mans a very fast race track on public roads for which the 917 was made for, Porsche factory drivers preferred the 908 which won several races in a row, and the 917 raced only one lap.
+Even worse at the 1969 1000km Nürburgring, a bumpy twisty race track in which the factory entered a 917 only once, in 1969, without any of its numerous drivers willing to race the overpowered aerodynamically unstable 917.
+All factory drivers chose the 908/02 spyder, won the race 1-2-3-4-5 and the 1969 World Sportscar Championship for Porsche.
+Having spend millions to develop and build two dozens of the 917, the factory needed results to sell them to privateer racers.
+Porsche hired BMW factory drivers Hubert Hahne and Dieter Quester to practise with the 917, which they did on Friday before BMW vetoed them driving the Porsche.
+Then, David Piper was contacted; he brought his neighbour Frank Gardner along when they were flown in on Saturday, but could not do much on a now wet track.
+On Sunday, Piper started the 1000km race with the 917.
+Together with Gardner, they finished the race in 8th place, 4 laps behind the winners on the 908, but delivering the much needed very first race finish of the 917.
+Piper later purchased one.

 In the late 1960s and early 1970s, Gardner had two second-place finishes in the Australian Grand Prix – in 1966 at Lakeside behind Graham Hill and 1972 at Sandown behind Graham McRae.
 In between there was a third in 1967 at Warwick Farm in his home town of Sydney behind British Formula One champion Jim Clark and future champion Jackie Stewart.
 He drove a works Brabham at the Oulton Park Gold Cup in 1967.

 Gardner finished third in the 1967 and 1972 Tasman Series.
 He won the British Saloon Car Championship title on three occasions, 1967 (Ford Falcon Sprint), 1968 (Ford Cortina Lotus & Ford Escort) and 1973 (Chevrolet Camaro), and was runner-up in 1970 (Ford Mustang Boss 302).
 In 1975 he finished second in the Hardie-Ferodo 1000 at Bathurst with Bob Morris in a Holden Torana SL/R 5000 L34.

 Gardner won the 1972 New Zealand Grand Prix, which was run under Tasman Formula regulations (which incorporated Formula 5000 cars) and was the first round of the 1972 Tasman Series, at Pukekohe driving a Lola T300-Chevrolet.
 He was extremely proud of winning the New Zealand title because Bartlett had won it in the 1930s.